ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

       port: 8080
       nodePort: 30011
 ```
-The first 4 lines should be familiar.
+The first four lines should be familiar.
 Instead of a Deployment, we are now declaring a Service.

 There are three types of services you can declare: ClusterIP, NodePort and LoadBalancer.
 It is not recommended to use NodePort in a production environment because of the limited options.
 Instead you might want to use a LoadBalancer.
 Most big cloud providers can provide a LoadBalancer for you.
 Another option is to use an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/){:target="_blank" rel="noopener noreferrer"}, which is a recommended and popular option.
 If you want to learn more about this, I suggest you consult the [official Kubernetes documentation](https://v1-13.docs.kubernetes.io/docs/concepts/services-networking/service/#nodeport){:target="_blank" rel="noopener noreferrer"}.
-the nodePort value can be left out if you want Kubernetes to assign a random nodePort to your service.
+The nodePort value can be left out if you want Kubernetes to assign a random nodePort to your service.

 The selector value is meant to find the Pods with the same value as `spec.selector.matchLabels` from the Deployment configuration.
 This is how the Service is able to find our Pods.
 ### Applying the configuration